Aggressive Fort Hood Military Defense Attorneys

 When You Need an Army Court Martial Lawyer in Texas

 We have successfully defended and acquitted Army soldiers across the USA.
 Check out our case results to learn more.

-Our US Army court martial outcomes speak for themselves.
+Our US Army court-martial outcomes speak for themselves.
 The accused Soldier and his or her desired outcome is our main concern.
 Our military criminal defense attorneys keep smaller caseloads than the typical free US Army defense lawyer so that we can focus on every trial separately.
 Your trial will not be outsourced to a third party and we will not coerce you into pleading guilty at the eleventh hour.
-Our military lawyers have contested US Army court martial and administrative separation cases in the U.S. and around the world.
+Our military defense lawyers have contested US Army court-martial and administrative separation cases in the U.S. and around the world.

 Fort Hood Court Martial Lawyers

 Our firm’s founding lawyer, Michael Waddington, graduated from Temple Law School in Philadelphia, PA and is a current member of the American Board of Criminal Lawyers.
 The ABCL is regarded as one of the most esteemed legal groups comprised of some of the most influential criminal defense attorneys in the country.
 Membership is by invitation only and is exclusive to highly experienced criminal attorneys that have at least 10 years of experience defending criminal clients, during which time they must have defended 50 or more felony cases, and must have won 35 or more

 Also, Mr. Waddington was voted a “Super Lawyer” in Georgia and is rated Superb on AVVO.com.
 A few of his cases were made into documentary films, such as, “The Kill Team.”
 He also regularly teaches criminal defense lawyers on criminal defense.

 Our hard-hitting Army military defense lawyers will use our skills to fight your court-martial or administrative separation case at Fort Hood, Texas.